 Advantages of layered architecture

-Layered architecture offers a series of advantages, including modularity, code reusability and simplification of the development process.
-What's more, since each layer can operate independently, it facilitates application maintenance and evolution.
+Layered architecture offers a number of benefits, including modularity, code reusability, and a simplified development process.
+Additionally, since each layer can operate independently, it facilitates application maintenance and scalability.

 Monolithic architecture vs. microservices architecture

-A monolithic architecture is one in which all the application's functionalities are integrated into a single unit, whereas a microservices architecture divides the application into several small services that operate independently.
+Monolithic architecture is an architecture where all the functionality of the application is integrated into a single unit, whereas microservices architecture divides the application into several small services that operate independently.

 Advantages and disadvantages of each architecture